FRK65/Revised-Notes-/java_theory_notes/04_OOPS_concepts.md

 # 4.2 Why is Encapsulation Useful?

-- **Data Protection**: By making fields private, you prevent external code from accessing or modifying the internal state directly.
+- **Data Protection**: By making fields private, you prevent/stop external code from accessing or modifying the internal state directly.
 This ensures that the object’s data can only be modified via controlled methods.

-**Flexibility**: If you later want to change how the balance is calculated or add additional validation, you can do so without changing the interface that users of the BankAccount class rely on.
+- **Flexibility**: If you later want to change how the balance is calculated or add additional validation, you can do so without changing the interface that users of the BankAccount class rely on.

-**Maintainability**: Encapsulation allows for better maintainability.
+- **Maintainability**: Encapsulation allows for better maintainability.
 You can change the internal implementation (e.g., how the balance is calculated) without affecting external classes that use your object.

 # 5.1 Abstraction in OOP

-Abstraction is one of the core concepts of Object-Oriented Programming (OOP).
-It refers to the process of hiding the complex implementation details of a system and exposing only the essential features or functionalities to the outside world.
+Abstraction refers to the process of hiding the complex implementation details of a system and exposing only the essential features or functionalities to the outside world.
 This helps to reduce complexity and allows a programmer to focus on interactions at a higher level.

 In simple terms, abstraction lets you define what a system does without having to know how it does it.

-Abstraction helps developers focus on what the system does rather than how it does it.
 It allows for a cleaner, easier-to-understand interface, making code more modular, flexible, and easier to maintain.